refinedev/refine/documentation/docs/basicViews/list.md

 import list from '@site/static/img/list-component.png'

-`<List>` does not contain any logic just for display only.
+`<List>` provides us a layout for displaying the page.
+It does not contain any logic.
 It makes some things easier for us like adds extra functionalities like a create button and title to the page.

-Let's examine what `<List>` does, with step-by-step examples.
+Let's examine what `<List>` does with step-by-step examples.

 ## Options

 ### canCreate and createButtonProps

-It adds the create button to your `<List>` component. `refine` adds this button by default.
-If you want to customize this button you can use `createButtonProps` property.
+`canCreate` allows adding the create button inside the `<List>` component. `canCreate` defaults to `true` so `refine` adds the create button by default.
+If you want to customize this button you can use `createButtonProps` property like the below code.

 ```tsx
 import { List, IResourceComponentsProps } from "@pankod/refine";